Connect with others who understand.

 • Thinking about suicide or death

-Bipolar 1 Disorder and Anxiety
+Anxiety in Bipolar 1 Disorder

 Anxiety is a generalized term used to describe feelings of worry or dread.
 However, anxiety disorders involve much more intense feelings that worsen over time and may not go away on their own.
 According to the National Institute of Mental Health, there are several types of anxiety disorders, each associated with anxiety around a specific aspect of life.